adityaverm-a/slack-clone/README.md

 > A Slack Clone

 This is my version of Slack, a message application.
-It includes authentication, messageing, channels, etc. I used for firebase as the backend for this application, other than that i tried to customize the frontend of this application, I used material-ui for styling, real-time messaging, for a reponsive layout used RC-Drawers, etc.
+It includes authentication, messageing, channels, etc. I used for firebase as the backend for this application, other than that i tried to customize the frontend of this application, I used Semantic-ui for styling, real-time messaging, for a reponsive layout used RC-Drawers, etc.

 ---